| An Essay on

 turned to extending the investigations to industry.
 The instructions given to

-The general table of licensed business operators of each
+the prefects are worth quoting: The general table of licensed business operators of each

 department is to be closely scrutinised, and from this a list is to be extracted